pzanchuk/Track-Suggester/README.md

 Click "Download" button.
 A folder with all the files will be downloaded in .zip format.
 To clone:
 Open up terminal on your MAC(Git Bash needs to be installed on PC) and type in: "git clone https://github.com/pzanchuk/Track-Suggester"
-A folder named Portfolio will be created in your current directory_
+A folder named Track-Suggester will be created in your current directory_

 ## Known Bugs